DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 ### Boolean Order Of Operations

-Remember that boolean statments still use an order of operations when calculating.\
+Remember that boolean statments still use an [order of operations](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators#operator-precedence) when calculating.\
-This does brackets first followed by left to right.
+The order is as follows :

+1. Parentheses `()`
+1. NOT operator `!`
+1. AND operator `&&`
+1. OR operator `||`

+If there are two or more of the same on a single line it will be evaluated left to right.

 ```csharp
 bool myBool = !true || false;